Advice > Product management

 6. Meta, metamates, me

-While practicing your responses to the example questions in this article, be sure to choose stories that reflect these values.
+So, while practicing your responses to the example questions in this article, choose stories that reflect these six values.

 In the next section, we’ll take a deep dive into some of Meta’s top behavioral questions so that you can get an idea of what you’re up against.